 7. Be nice to people when you are "stocking up" - you hear stories of people turning savage in grocery stores and fighting over toilet paper, water, sanitizers, beans, rice, fruits, vegetables for example.
 But folks, let's not turn this into the Titanic hear and push people out of boats.
 This is a time to be civil.
 Buy what you need to protect yourself, but don't turn into a savage.
 Be kind, respectful, smile and talk to people.

-8. Stay in Contact with family / friends (share information) - one thing I have done recently which was really cool was to setup a conference call with family members.
+8. Stay in contact with family / friends (share information) - one thing I have done recently which was really cool was to set up a conference call with family members.
 We shared information and ideas, tips, and had occasion to laugh and share theories on what's going on, how long this will last, and basically just felt good talking to each-other realizing life is great, and we will all stay positive and get through this, likely better than we all were before.
 Try to consider setting up a call with loved ones or old friends you haven't talked to in a while.
-You might be surprised of the therapeutic value this has for all involved.
+You might be surprised by the therapeutic value this has for all involved.

 9. Help others who may be struggling - everyone handles crises differently.
 Some are leaders, some are followers, some get scared, some get panicked and freak out, some get depressed and want to hide in a hole.
 Recognize what is going on with other people, and if you see someone down, or struggling, see if you can do something to help them be strong.
 Make them laugh, tell a joke, ask them a question (talk to them), give then $10 if they need some help.
 Helping others can be a very great thing as it is good for them, and will make you feel good.